Episode 23 – Seasons Change

 Winter.

-The short Cyanos summer had ended all too soon with the arrival of the first of the new season’s snow.
-Holidays were over and Dieter had returned to Aoraki for the new school year.
-Jaak was looking forward to the start of school and now having made some friends, he did not feel so much like the new kit anymore.
+The short Cyanos summer ended all too soon with the arrival of the season’s first snow.
+Holidays were over, and Dieter had returned to Aoraki for the new school year.
+Jaak was looking forward to it; now that he had made friends, he no longer felt quite so much like the new kit.

 Jaak: Mooooor — yawn — ning.